-The College of Health Solutions at Arizona State University offers a BS degree in Speech and Hearing Science, an MS degree in Communication Disorders (also referred to as speech-language pathology) with a thesis or non-thesis option, a Doctor of Audiology (AuD) degree, and a PhD degree in Speech and Hearing Science.
+In addition to the MS in Auditory and Language Neuroscience, the College of Health Solutions at Arizona State University offers a BS degree in Speech and Hearing Science, an MS degree in Communication Disorders (also referred to as speech-language pathology) with a thesis or non-thesis option, a Doctor of Audiology (AuD) degree, and a PhD degree in Speech and Hearing Science.
 In addition to a standard Ph.D. program in Speech and Hearing Sciences, the College offers two Ph.D. concentrations, one in Auditory and Language Neuroscience and the other, in Translational Genetics of Communication Abilities (TGCA).
 The College offers a broad academic curriculum, comprehensive clinical experiences, and active research programs in a variety of areas.
 For more information about the degree programs and various clinical and research opportunities, please see our website.